Bhagwant Mann

-Bhagwant Singh Mann (Also known as "Comedy King" and "Jugnu", born 17 October 1973) is an Indian politician and former actor, comedian and satirist serving as the 17th & Current Chief Minister of Punjab since 2022.
-He represents the Dhuri constituency in Punjab Legislative Assembly since 2022 from Aam Aadmi Party and the convener of Aam Aadmi Party, Punjab since 2019.
-Mann also served as the member of Lok Sabha from Sangrur from 2014 till he resigns in 2022.He is former member of People's Party of Punjab from 2012 to 2014.
+Bhagwant Singh Mann (born 17 October 1973), better known by his stage name "Jugnu", is an Indian politician, social worker, former comedian, singer and actor who is currently serving as the Chief Minister of Punjab (and also as leader of the house in state assembly since 16 March 2022.
+He represents the Dhuri Assembly constituency in the Punjab Legislative Assembly since 2022 and is also serving as the state convener of Aam Aadmi Party, Punjab since 2019.
+Previously, he was a member of the lower house of Parliament from Sangrur from 2014 to 2022.

 Early life

-Mann was born in a Sikh family on 17 October 1973 to father Mohinder Singh and mother Harpal Kaur in Satoj village of Sunam tehsil of Sangrur district, Punjab, India.
-He completed his first year of a Bachelor of Commerce course at Shaheed Udham Singh Government College, Sunam.
+Mann was born on 17 October 1973 in the Satoj village in Sunam tehsil of the Sangrur district of Punjab, India into a Jatt Sikh family.
+He completed twelfth grade at Govt.
+School at Chemma Village, Sunam.

 Acting career

 Mann participated in youth comedy festivals and inter-college competitions.
 He won two gold medals at a competition at the Punjabi University, Patiala for the Shaheed Udham Singh Government College, Sunam.

-Mann developed comedy routines about typical Indian issues such as politics, business and sport.
+Mann developed comedy routines about typical Indian issues such as politics, business and sports.
 His first comedy album was with comedian Jagtar Jaggi.
 Together, they made a television program called Jugnu Kehnda Hai for Alpha ETC Punjabi.
 Ten years later, they parted ways.
 Mann then formed a comedy partnership with Rana Ranbir.
-Together, they made the television program, Jugnu Mast Mast for Alpha ETC Punjabi.
+Together, they made the television program Jugnu Mast Mast for Alpha ETC Punjabi.
 In 2006, Mann and Jaggi reunited and toured Canada and England with their show, No Life With Wife.

-In 2008, Mann competed in the Great Indian Laughter Challenge on Star Plus which increased his audience.
+In 2008, Mann competed in the Great Indian Laughter Challenge on Star Plus, which increased his audience.

-Bhagwant Mann also acted in National Award winning Film "Main Maa Punjab Dee" Directed by Balwant Dullat.
+He acted in the National Award-winning film Main Maa Punjab Dee, directed by Balwant Dullat.

-Mann acted in Jugnu Hazir Hai on MH One.
+Mann also acted in Jugnu Hazir Hai on MH One.